-- Understand how your SQD Reporting System fits into our ABC strategies. - > Provide quality excellence & information to our Supply base. - Suppliers understand & ensure sustainability of your plant criteria within ABC Customer Specifications and Requirements
+- Understand how your SQD Reporting System fits into our ABC strategies. - Provide quality excellence & information to our Supply base. - Suppliers understand & ensure sustainability of your plant criteria within ABC Customer Specifications and Requirements

 These data are assimilated into the Supplier Quality Development System, which tracks annual performance status.
 Compliance with all corrective action requested by the receiving ABC plant is mandated.
-Where the supplier status is below 80%, the supplier shall also comply with all corrective action requests from the ABC Corporate Supplier Quality Assurance.
+Where the supplier status is below 80%, the supplier shall submit a performance improvement plan and also comply with all corrective action requests from the ABC Corporate Supplier Quality Assurance.

-7.4.1- Performance Areas Monitored
+6.4.1- Performance Areas Monitored